 Understanding the longevity of your retirement savings requires a comprehensive approach that considers inflation, healthcare costs and potential market fluctuations.
 Whether you started saving later in life or recently took a hit in your 401(k), a $200,000 retirement goal can be sufficient to last during your golden years.
-Read on to explore the crucial factors influencing financial longevity, from determining your target retirement age to analyzing your living expenses and the essential tips for creating a solid retirement plan with $200,000.
+You’ll have to consider things like determining your target retirement age to analyzing your living expenses.
+These are some essential tips for creating a solid retirement plan with $200,000.

 Working with a financial advisor can help you understand the right retirement plan that can help you reach your goals.